Autodesk/maya-usd/lib/mayaUsd/nodes/Layer_Saving_Docs.md

 ### Why does the layer manager have a layer database?

 Why is it not solely responsible for serialization?
 Doesn't USD have a layer database, which we could use as the Single Point of Truth?
 Why can't we use SdfLayer::GetLoadedLayers()?

+The reason is that while USD knows about all loaded layers, it does not have a layer cache.
+It only keeps and know about layers that are kept alive by at least one smart pointer.
+So SdfLayer::Find() can only find layers that are already in active use, in a USD Stage.

 The post-read processing triggered by the first call to findLayer() does call SdfLayer::Find().
+This is in case a layer is shared by multiple Stages.
 It also does special processing for USD layers saved inside the Maya scene file.
 These layers are not on-disk and are de-serialized from text attributes on the Layer Manager.
-This does not explain why SdfLayer::Find() could not be called by others instead of having findLayers().
-It seems findLayers() only prupose currently is to ensure that the post-read processing has been executed.
+OTOH, the only prupose of findLayers() is to ensure that the post-read processing has been executed.

-*Speculative answer*: it serve no other purpose than ensuring the post-read processing has been executed.
-That could potentially be done in a true post-read callback?
-Why was it not done that way?
-Maybe Tim Fowler remembers.
+In the future, we are thinking of replacing the findLayers() and the one-time processing it does by an explicit Maya post-read callback that would compute all Proxy Shape and get rid of the Layer Mabaer layer database after all Proxy Shape are computed.

 ### Why does LayerManager::findLayer() triggers processing?

-The default implementation of MayaUsdProxyShapeBase::computeSessionLayer() calls LayerManager::findLayer()!
+The default implementation of MayaUsdProxyShapeBase::computeSessionLayer() calls LayerManager::findLayer().

-*Speculative answer*: to avoid order dependency or de-serialization and computation between the Proxy Shape and Layer manager.
-Maybe Tim Fowler would remember the reason.
+It's to avoid order dependency during de-serialization and computation between the Proxy Shape and Layer manager.
+The Layer Manager needs to hold onto the layers until all Proxy Shape have been computed.

 ### Why Layer Manager ask the Proxy Shape for the stage again after calling the optional save callback?